-are also possible.
-The first laboratory observation of these visible tungsten 'forbidden lines' was conducted on an electron beam ion trap (EBIT) where 3 W^{26+} transitions were detected, along with accompanying theoretical modelling [8].
+Electric dipole (E1) emission, from transitions between lower levels of highly charged tungsten, occurs at frequencies much higher than visible light.
+However visible emission from magnetic dipole (M1) transitions between highly populated low energy sub-levels are also possible.
+The first laboratory observation of these visible tungsten 'forbidden lines' was conducted on an electron beam ion trap (EBIT) where 3 W26+ transitions were detected, along with accompanying theoretical modelling [8].
 Since then many other transitions from varying tungsten charge states have been observed, with the majority of the measurements below 505 nm.

 21 passive tungsten emission lines have so far been observed on JET, thought to derive from tungsten magnetic dipole transitions.
-These transitions are listed in Table 3 and where possible are linked to existing EBIT and LHD measurements as well as theoretical models.
+These transitions are listed in table 3 and where possible are linked to existing EBIT and LHD measurements as well as theoretical models.
 The wavelength scan is not comprehensive as the measurements have been made parasitically.
-Additionally the occurrence of the lines is often irregular and multiple shots are desirable to confirm their intensity correlates with the routinely observed 464.62 nm W26+ transition.
-The most scrutiny was placed on the 460-475 nm and 520-532 nm regions but particular effort was also made to observe the 389 nm & 502 nm W26+, 494 nm & 588 nm W25+, 510 nm W^{\approx 27+} [10] and 607 nm W28+ transitions.
-527.6 nm W11+ [22] and 527.74 nm W13+ [23] transitions lie in the most scrutinised region of the JET measurements but have not been observed suggesting they are relatively weak.
+Additionally the occurrence of the lines is often irregular and multiple shots are desirable to confirm their intensity correlates with the routinely surveyed 464.62 nm W26+ transition.
+The most scrutiny was placed on the 460-475 nm and 520-532 nm regions but particular effort was also made to observe the 389 nm & 502 nm W26+, 494 nm & 588 nm W25+, 510 nm W $\approx$ 27+ [10] and 607nm W28+ transitions.
+527.61 nm W11+ [24] and 527.74 nm W13+ [25] transitions lie in the most scrutinised region of the JET measurements but have not been observed suggesting they are relatively weak.
 The majority of the lines observed on JET have a charge in the range q = 24 - 28, with the corresponding peak abundance occurring at relatively low temperatures of $T_e \sim 1$ keV.
-Anomalous conditions are therefore required to observe the transitions, initially requiring high confinement to establish a significant tungsten concentration but then also a low temperature gradient to maximise the width of the emission region.
+Anomalous conditions are therefore required to observe the ransition but then also a low temperature gradient to maximise the width of the emission region.

-Tungsten charge exchange transitions were also regularly observed when tuning the spectrometer to look for magnetic dipole transitions but fortunately their location can be reliably predicted from equation 2.
+Tungsten charge exchange transitions were also regularly observed when tuning the spectrometer to look for magnetic dipole transitions but fortunately their location can be reliably predicted from equation (2).
 Additionally, the nature of the emission lines on JET was verified by comparing active channels looking directly through the neutral beams and passive 'off beam' channels, as well as comparing the temporal correlation of the line intensity with the neutral beam power.
-Special consideration was also given before classifying some of the passive lines, for example the 521.8 nm line is at a similar wavelength to the 521.812 nm W22+ $24 \rightarrow 22$ transition and the 524.72 nm line to the 524.698 nm W12+ $13 \rightarrow 12$ & W25+ $26 \rightarrow 24$ transitions.
-The only line observed on LHD [10] not included in Tables 2 or 3 is the 509.11 nm line.
-A weak line at 509.04(5)nm was observed on JET and is attributed to the W27+ $27 \rightarrow 25$ 509.029 nm line.
-The 0.07 nm offset between the LHD and JET measurements is larger than the offsets seen in Tables 1 and 2, hence the source of this line on LHD is unclear.
+Special consideration was also given before classifying some of the passive lines, for example the 521.8 nm line is at a similar wavelength to the 521.812 nm W22+ 24 $\rightarrow$ 22 transition and the 524.72 nm line to the 524.698 nm W12+ 13 $\rightarrow$ 12 & W25+ 26 $\rightarrow$ 24 transitions.
+The only line observed on LHD [10] not included in tables 2 or 3 is the 509.11nm line.
+A weak line at 509.04(5)nm was observed on JET and is attributed to the W27+ 27 $\rightarrow$ 25 509.029 nm line.
+The 0.07 nm offset between the LHD